department-for-transport-public/D-TRO/README.md

 Documentation and artefacts for v3.3 are on GitHub.
 The details are v3.3 are contained in https://github.com/department-for-transport-public/D-TRO/issues/42.

-Version 3.4 has been announced and will launch at the end of March 2025 in Integration and at the end of April 2025 in Production.
+Version 3.4 has been launched in Integration as of 31 March 2025 and will launch in Production at the end of April 2025.
 More details are available at:

 https://github.com/department-for-transport-public/D-TRO/issues/78